 Many faculty members of Penn State's College of Earth and Mineral Sciences create digital educational resources for use by students in Penn State courses.
 Faculty participants in the college's Open Educational Resources (OER) initiative have contributed their work on the OER site voluntarily for use by teachers and learners around the world who can't afford to enroll in formal classes, or who don't need to earn academic credit.
 The OER initiative was launched by the college in 2007.

-Visit the Open Educational Resources website to learn more.
+Visit the Repository of Open and Affordable Materials (ROAM) to learn more.